JamieHeather/stitchr/README.md

 * `-h` - see a help menu, containing all the command line options
 * `-s` - specify a species: 'human' or 'mouse' are the only valid options currently, with human as default
 * `-cu` - use an alternative codon usage file, from which to generate the sequences for the non-templated residues (see below)
+* `-xg` - toggle providing additional/custom genes to be stitched into TCR transcripts in the Data/additiona-genes.fasta file
 * `-jt` - length of J gene substring that has to be matched to avoid throwing a warning (decrease to get fewer notices about short J matches), default = 3